 - After the letters are on add a layer or two of Mod Podge all over the crate.
 This gives the crate a finishing touch and helps smooth out any rough parts.
 Let dry completely ( overnight is always a good bet) and add some books!

+We hope we inspired you to organize your books!
 Need books to put in your book crate?
 Check out our long list of book reviews .